-The furnace responded to the thermostats call for heat and all major components were functional.
+The furnace responded to the thermostats call for heat and all major components were functional however, the furnace is 35 years old and is nearing the end of its service life.
+The need for furnace replacement should be anticipated.
 This type of furnace should be serviced annually.